 Benefits: Versatile effects stacking, CD quality audio, Simple FX editing

-The Line 6 Pod Go is our top pick.
-This unit draws on the very popular and highly regarded Line 6 line of multi-effects and strikes an ideal balance of quality and cost.
-It features high quality effects that can easily be edited through this unit’s intuitive interface.
+The Line 6 Pod Go is our Top Pick.
+This unit draws on the very popular and highly regarded Line 6 series of multi-effects, striking an ideal balance of quality and cost.
+It features high-quality effects that can easily be edited through this unit’s intuitive interface.

-If you’re trying to keep cost down, consider the Zoom G1x Four – our Best Budget option.
-It’s a great introduction into the world of multi-effect units, and features a variety of effects, plus the ability to edit them at will.
+If you’re trying to keep costs down, consider the Zoom G1x Four – our Best Budget option.
+It’s a great introduction into the world of multi-effect units and features a variety of effects, plus the ability to edit them at will.
 It is also quite portable and even features an expression pedal.

-If you are not constrained by budget and want a high end unit that provides maximum versatility, the Line 6 Helix LT is our Editor’s choice.
-Here you get high quality effects and models, as well as a large touch screen for navigating the unit and editing.
+If you aren’t constrained by budget and want a high-end unit that provides maximum versatility, the Line 6 Helix LT is our Editor’s Choice.
+Here you get high-quality effects and models, as well as a large touchscreen for navigating the unit and editing.

 The might of a modern Line 6 multi-effects unit at a fraction of the cost.